mahmoudrawynady/xyz-reader/README.md

 # xyz-reader

-This project is the fourth project in Android Developer Nanodegree about the material design course.
+This is the code for project 4 in Udacity's Android Developer Nanodegree. to complish this project go to Android developer nanodegree cource with Udacity https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801